How to publish a dataset

 The summary should give a brief description of the dataset that allows potential users to determine if it is useful for their needs.
 The key information is what has been measured, where, when, and for what purpose.

 Please do not copy your project description or paper abstract here.
-Links to such documents should be added under the “Links” tab, and can be updated at a later stage if necessary.
-Please write out acronyms in full, and use proper capitalisation.
+Links to such documents should be added under the “Links” tab and can be updated at a later stage if necessary.
+Please write out acronyms in full text, and use proper capitalisation.

 Details on parameters measured and instruments used